February 25, 1981: Apple CEO Michael Scott oversees a mass firing of employees, then holds a massive party.

 To put it another way, this was the point at which Apple grew up.
 Apple co-founder Steve Wozniak was on his way out.
 And Steve Jobs had cut his long hair and begun dressing like a businessman.

-To many people, it seemed like committee-driven projects like the ill-fated Apple III would soon become the norm in Cupertino.
+To many people, it seemed like committee-driven projects such as the ill-fated Apple III would soon become the norm in Cupertino.

 Ultimately, this turned out to be the beginning of the end for Mike Scott as Apple CEO, too.
 The layoffs generated such bad feelings that influential Apple investor Mike Markkula demoted his friend Scott to the role of vice chairman.
 Markkula then stepped into the breach himself to keep the peace.
 Scott only stayed at Apple for a couple more months.